EEG Technician Education, Training and Career Information

 Training for EEG Technicians

 Prior to admission, candidates may need to demonstrate proficiency in reading, writing and math, in addition to submitting criminal background checks.
 The curriculum includes coursework, lab studies and clinical education.
 Some programs have students complete their clinicals concurrently with classroom studies.
-Course topics include medical terminology, human analogy and physiology, electroneurodiagnostics, neuroanatomy, evoked potentials, nerve conduction and instrumentation.
+Course topics include medical terminology, human anatomy and physiology, electroneurodiagnostics, neuroanatomy, evoked potentials, nerve conduction and instrumentation.

 EEG technicians can earn recognition through the American Board of Registration of Electroencephalographic and Evoked Potential Technologists (ABRET), which is a national credentialing board that evaluates the competency of technologists mainly through credentialing exams.
 To be eligible to take the exams, an individual must be enrolled or have graduated from an accredited END program or hold at least an associate's degree and two years of END work experience.
 Candidates must also hold current CPR certification cards.